-If a sub-partition that is not continuous-time contains any of the operators der, delay, spatialDistribution, or event related operators from section 3.7.5 (with exception of noEvent and smooth), or contains a when-clause with a Boolean condition, it is a discretized sub-partition.
+If a clocked sub-partition contains any of the operators der, delay, spatialDistribution, or event related operators from section 3.7.5 (with exception of noEvent and smooth), or contains a when-clause with a Boolean condition, it is a discretized sub-partition.
 Otherwise, it is a discrete-time sub-partition.